Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

 Unlike the situation in flat spacetime (and Lorentz coordinates), where one can take the tetrad adapted to a given inertial observer as a global frame, in the general case such tetrad is a valid frame only locally, in an infinitesimal neighborhood of the observer.
-In order to define a reference frame over an extended region of spacetime, one needs a congruence of observers, that is, one needs to extend $u^{\alpha}$ to a field of unit timelike vectors.
-A connecting vector $X^{\alpha}$ between two neighboring observers in the congruence satisfies The evolution of the connecting vector along the worldline of an observer in the congruence is then given by the linear equation The component of the connecting vector orthogonal to the congruence,
+In order to define a reference frame over an extended region of spacetime, one needs a congruence of observers, that is, one needs to extend $u^{\alpha}$ to a field of unit timelike vectors tangent to a congruence of time-like curves.
+A connecting vector $X^{\alpha}$ between two neighboring observers in the congruence satisfies